TBxy/gae-angular-material-init/README.md

 This project is a fork of [gae-angular-material-starter], but with updated libraries and features.
 As a base for [gae-angular-material-starter] are [gae-init] and [MEANJS] used.
 Big thanks to all the previous projects!

+Biggest updates compared to [gae-angular-material-starter]:
+* Updated to [Angular Material] version 1
+* Updated all other JavaScript libraries
+* Replaced `lrInfiniteScroll` with Angular's Material virtual repeat
+* Material design icons from [materialdesignicons.com]  (replaces fontawesome icons)
+* Add the possibility to upload an user avatar to the cloud storage
+* New location autocomplete directive
+* Easy query builder method (`qry()`)

 This full stack uses following technologies:
 * Google App Engine
 * Python Flask